themuleapp/mule-app/README.md

 <!-- CONTRIBUTIONS AND GITHUB WORKFLOW -->
 ## Contributions

-Contributions are what help us grow abd make us such an amazing place to be learn, inspire, and create.
+Contributions are what help us grow and make us such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Please follow the [GitHub Workflow](https://github.com/themuleapp/mule-app/blob/master/github-workflow.md) while making contributions.

 ### Authors and Acknowledgements